lukemetz/PLLangVM/README.md

 For OSX users, <br>
 `Sorry.`

-These scrips are simple wrappers around sml.
+These scripts are simple wrappers around sml.
 They simply clean the build directory, run sml run.sml some_file.plg.
 They then use the generated .ll file, and call llc on it to generate a .s file. gcc is then called to compile the .s file.
 To see our code work and generate llvm ir files,